Chaostheorie/coderdojo-website-mirror/README.md

 -   [x] Fix section links and author notes
 -   [x] Add documentation
 -   [x] Add a flowchart for CI and build
+-   [ ] Macro for linking files from static

+Things that haven't been added but could be later on:

+-   [ ] Search for whole content ([Zola Docs](https://www.getzola.org/documentation/content/search/))
+-   [ ] Image compression

 ## Writing Content